 Then, use a sharp knife to carefully cut out clothes, shoes, and accessories from the magazine pages.

 Next, glue or tape the items onto the Paper Dolls.
 Once you’re finished, you’ll have a one-of-a-kind Paper Doll that can be used for play or decoration.

 How to Stop Getting Magazines in the Mail

 Of course, if you don’t stop getting magazines in the mail, you will be looking for more ways to reuse old magazines again next year.
 So, how do you stop junk mail that you don’t ask for?

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.